emma-wilson/syrf_userguide/data-export/data-dictionary/quantitative.md

 The spreadsheet output from a quantitative data export will contain the quantitative data for the studies in your SyRF project.

 Each row corresponds to a single timepoint and includes it's associated system and selected custom annotations.
-Other associated IDs and labels for entities including experiment, cohort, diseaseModel, IDs
+In addition, the associated IDs and labels for experiment, cohort, outcome, treatment, and diseaseModel entities are included.

 ## Data Export Example